pacifics/PassDao/README.md

-# The DAPP of PASS DAO
+# The DAPP (Decentralized Application) of PASS DAO (Distributed Autonomous Organization)

 =